 Which Roast is Best for a French Press?

 This question really depends on your personal preference, but we’ll begin with what roast is typically preferred when using a French Press.
 As mentioned in our intro, dark to medium roast coffee beans are generally used in a French Press.

 If you remember from our other article, “Differences between light, medium, and dark roasts,” dark roast coffee beans are roasted the longest, causing the flavors to be the most intense.
 Dark roasted coffee beans will be dark brown and will have an oily surface.

-This roast also has the least acidity and the heaviest body compared to the other roast levels.
+This roast also has a low acidity and the heaviest body compared to the other roast levels.
 Your cup of coffee will have less of the original earthy tastes and more of the bold roast flavors, such as chocolate, caramel, and nutty flavors.

 We know not everyone appreciates dark-roasted coffee for a couple of different reasons.
 First, dark roasts tend to be a bit more bitter than light or medium roasts.
 Second, much of the natural flavors of the coffee bean are roasted out.

 If this is you, I recommend trying a lighter roast.
 Light and medium roasted beans will be less oily and more acidic.
 Your coffee will also have a milder flavor and not be so heavy-bodied.